 – Whereas many state schools are usually centrally located, many international schools are located on the outskirts of town (to allow for those spacious facilities) – this could mean a commute or longer school run.

-“My two children attend the Hamelin International Laie which has just moved premises to Montgat, 15 minutes north of Barcelona.
-The has worked out perfectly for us, as it is located near to where we live in Cabrils and they receive a trilingual education – Spanish, Catalan and English.
+“My two children attend Hamelin-Laie International School which has just moved premises to Montgat, 15 minutes north of Barcelona.
+This has worked out perfectly for us, as it is located near to where we live in Cabrils and they receive a trilingual education – Spanish, Catalan and English.
 They follow the Spanish curriculum and a mix of American and local traditions.
-We had thought about sending our kids to a local school so that they could feel more integrated in the local community but we would be concerned about their level of Spanish (currently taught only 2 hours a week).
+We had thought about sending our kids to a state school so that they could feel more integrated in the local community but we would be concerned about their level of Spanish (currently taught only 2 hours a week).
 They are super happy where they are and have a huge advantage being able to grow up tri-lingually with a knowledge of different cultures and traditions.”

 – Carrie Frais, MumAbroad Co-founder